 Willing to assist in leading at least 1-2 Adventure Outings trips each semester

 - Willing to obtain and maintain certification in First Aid, Adult/Pediatric CPR, and Epinephrine Auto-Injector

 - Willing to enroll in a 2-unit internship class that will require: 2 (1-page) papers, 2 experiential activities, and volunteer hours each semester

 - Willing to make progress towards becoming a Trip Leader, including obtaining a California Class C Commercial Driver’s License

-- If you are interested and able to join the AO family, please complete the following application checklist.
+- If you are interested and able to join the AO family, please complete the online application.
 Incomplete applications will not be considered.
-A committee of AO trip staff will conduct interviews in mid-April.
+A committee of AO trip staff will conduct interviews.
 If you have further questions about the application process, please come by our office in the BMU.
 Thank you for your time and happy adventures!